walkerjameschris/matr/README.md

 This R package provides a simple API for estimating neural network classifiers in R. The neural network itself is implemented using a C++ backend and is linked to R via Rcpp.
-While this implementation can be used for a wide variety of classification problems, this package contains functions for capturing and loading images captured using a webcam for the purpose of training a model.
+While this implementation can be used for a wide variety of classification problems, this package was originally designed as my project for ISYE 6740 and was used to classify images of ASL signs.
-The package is designed to work with linux based systems (image capture is performed using `fswebcam`).
-Originally designed as my project for ISYE 6740.

 ## Getting Started